akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 It is possible to use Akka Remoting between nodes running Akka 2.4.16 and 2.5-M1, but some settings have changed so you might need to adjust some configuration as described in :ref:`mig25_rolling`.

+Note however that if using Java serialization it will not be possible to mix nodes using Scala 2.11 and 2.12.

 Cluster
 =======